larryboy95/wp-admin/README.md

 * Restic
 * Ansible

-## Goals
+## Quickstart

-* Highly opinionated, our goal is to have a definitive answer for every question
-* Scripts should be single purpose and built to work as part of a higher order script
-* Readability for educational purposes
+`do-wp-new account.conf hostname backup.sql.gz backups/site/html`

+This command will:
+* Check if your ssh key is registered to the DO account and add it if necessary
+* Check for the hostname in your ssh config file, or add it
+* Check for the hostname in your ansible hosts file, or add it
+* If hostname is found you can restore to it right away
+* Create a droplet at Digitalocean (DO)
+* Create DNS records for hostname at the domain supplied in the config file, including a cname for the www variant
-* Output should be concise and consistent for logging
+* Install nginx, php and mysql configured for WordPress hosting
-* Each script should be portable enough for cron

-## Status
-Beta.
-Do not run these scripts before reading them and understanding exactly what they do.
-Many variables are still hard-coded to match this platform.
-This project is in transition to a new version.
-Near future plans include:
-- cloning sites for installing and staging updates
+* Install certbot and elasticsearch (optional)
+* Copy a wildcard certificate and configure ssl (see le-wildcard)
+* Create a dev user
+* Restrict ssh access to the IP of the deploying machine

+Backups run on a schedule and a recent copy is always available.
+The backup function is also useful for to migrate a WordPress host from any host that supports ssh and wp-cli.

-- script to change domain of a running site
+## How to migrate a site

+Prep:
+* Configure `oldserver` in your ssh config file
+* Create a domain in the Digitalocean control panel for your client like this: do.clientsite.com
+* Login to the client's DNS provider and create NS records for the subdomain do to the three Digitalocean nameservers.
+* Create an API token in the client's DO control panel and copy it to your clipboard
+* Run `le-wildcard` and give it your token
+* Create `account.conf` with at least the required paramters, (see do-wp-new.sample.conf)

+This command will write to `/var/backups/wordpress` (by default).

+`wordpress-backup oldserver full /path/to/webroot`

+This command will deploy that backup to `http://hostname.do.clientsite.com`:

+`do-wp-new account.conf hostname /var/backups/wordpress/oldserver.sql.gz /var/backups/wordpress/oldserver/html`

 ## W-I-P Notes
 The provisioning script works best at the moment if you have a wildcard certificate for the domain you are provisioning to.
-The le-wildcard script will now do this for you in one step as long as you have a digitalocean token.
+The le-wildcard script will do this for you in one step as long as you have a digitalocean token.

-Two domain records are now made for every server deployed.
-The www prefix is now automatically redirected to the bare domain.
+The www prefix is automatically redirected to the bare domain.

-Your ssh key will be added to the team account if it isn't already.

 ## Installation
-Clone this repo and add it to your PATH.
+Clone this repo and add it to your PATH, or just put it in `~/bin`
-The directory `~/bin` is in your PATH which means you can now run the scripts from anywhere, like `wordpress-backup personal`

 ## Configuration
 You will need: